 What is C++?

-C++ is a ubiquitous text-based programming language found in software all over the world, from the operating system you’re using right now, to a whole host of popular game engines.
-It is fast and powerful, and it is the backbone of the Unreal Engine.
+C++ is a ubiquitous text-based programming language found in software all over the world, from the operating system you’re using right now to a whole host of popular game engines.
+It is fast and powerful, and the backbone of the Unreal Engine.

 Committing to only using C++